 DIY Guide to Fly Fishing the Smith River in Montana

-One of the most beautiful rivers in all of Montana also provides some of the most superb fly fishing opportunities in the area.
+The Smith River is one of the most beautiful rivers in all of Montana and provides some of the most superb fly fishing opportunities in the state.
 This remote stretch of river between the Big Belt and Little Belt Mountains is unique in several ways and allows for a real “getting back to nature” feel unlike many of the more famous and populated river areas in the state.

 Beginning near the small ranch town of White Sulphur Springs, the Smith River flows for over 60 miles through canyons, mountains and densely forested areas before meeting its confluence in the Missouri River.
 Along with the unique feel and the gorgeous scenery, the Smith river is packed full of great opportunities for brown trout of up to 18 inches and rainbows of up to 15 inches.